anyu686/proxyserver/README.md

 This project use [Prometheus](https://prometheus.io/) + [Cadvisor](https://github.com/google/cadvisor)+[Grafana](https://grafana.com/) to monitor the proxy docker container.
 The dashboard can be accessed by `http://localhost:3000/`.
 The login default username is `admin`, and password `foobar`.
 The page `Docker Contatiner Dashboard` is created to monitor the following of Proxy Container:

--Container CPU Usage
+- Container CPU Usage
--Container Memory Usage
+- Container Memory Usage
--Container Disk Usage
+- Container Disk Usage

 ## Usage
 Clone this Repo, and run `docker-compose up`, the following containers will start: